 Instructions

-Diabetics Foot Pain: Strategies for Coping with Diabetic Foot Pain
+Diabetic Foot Pain: Strategies for Coping with Diabetic Foot Pain

 Strategies for Coping With Diabetes Foot Pain

-Diabetes peripheral neuropathy (DPN) is caused by uncontrolled high blood sugar levels sustained over a long period.
+Diabetic peripheral neuropathy (DPN) is caused by uncontrolled high blood sugar levels sustained over a long period.

 These high sugars cause breakdowns within the walls of the tiny blood vessels supplying the nerves with oxygen and nutrients.

-High sugars also can prevent the nerves from transmitting signals to our brains.
-Neuropathy also can be caused by other factors like alcohol abuse, smoking, high cholesterol, mechanical injuries, and plain old genetics.
+High sugars can also prevent the nerves from transmitting signals to our brains.
+Neuropathy can also be caused by other factors like alcohol abuse, smoking, high cholesterol, mechanical injuries, and plain old genetics.

 In addition, the drug Metformin can also lower your Vitamin B-12.

-Buying Guide
+Buying Guideline

 Identify Your Needs

 Determine the specific issue you want to address with the foot cream, such as dryness, cracked heels, pain, or discomfort.
+Consider any underlying medical conditions contributing to your foot pain or discomfort.

 Check the Ingredients